• Skip to primary navigation

 • Coat the chirotis immediately after frying.

-• You can use store bought confectioners sugar and add cardamom powder and mix well or you can powder the sugar and cardamom in a blender and mix well and sprinkle on the phenoris or chirotis immediately after frying instead of sugar syrup.
+• You can use store-bought confectioners sugar and add cardamom powder and mix well or you can powder the sugar and cardamom and mix well and sprinkle on the phenoris or chirotis immediately after frying instead of sugar syrup.

 Reader Interactions